Website Builders.com

 Most of the files you might download online are easily viewable using apps or programs you already have on your computer.
 In most cases, simply clicking the file will open it.
 But there are some exceptions you should watch out for:

-• Apps and executable files — Files with the extension .exe (Windows) or .app (Mac) are self-running — they are software programs (applications).
+(Mac) are self-running — they are software programs (applications).
 If you click it, it will start running.
 This might be exactly what you want, but it might also be a problem (a virus or malware).
-Only open apps and executable files if you trust their source.
+Only open apps and executable files if you trust their source. - Self-extracting archives

-• On Mac, the .dmg extension (when stands for “disk image”) is used for compressing applications to be installed.
-You open the .dmg file, which then launches a little pop-up box inviting you to move the app into your Applications directory.
+file, which then launches a little pop-up box inviting you to move the app into your Applications directory.
 This is fine if it is what you were expecting, but don’t do it if you weren’t intending to download and install a program.
 Additionally, you may get a warning from your computer if you try to launch a program that comes from an unknown source.
 If you want to ignore the warning and run the program anyway, you will have to go to the Apple Menu (top left corner of your screen), click System Preferences, and then the Security and Privacy icon.
-In the panel that opens after that, you’ll be able to side-step the warning and run the program.
+In the panel that opens after that, you’ll be able to side-step the warning and run the program. - The

 How to Compress and Decompress Files